After completing this tutorial, you will be able to:

 Accessing API Data

 paste0() - to paste together a complex URL string.
-This is useful because we may want to iterate over different subsets of the same data (ie reuse the base url or the endpoint but request different subsets using different URL parameters).
+This is useful because you may want to iterate over different subsets of the same data (ie reuse the base url or the endpoint but request different subsets using different URL parameters).

 # Base URL path base_url = "https://data.colorado.gov/resource/tv8u-hswn.json?" full_url = paste0(base_url, "county=Boulder", "&$where=age between 20 and 40", "&$select=year,age,femalepopulation") # view full url full_url ## "https://data.colorado.gov/resource/tv8u-hswn.json?county=Boulder&$where=age between 20 and 40&$select=year,age,femalepopulation"